Keidan/HexViewer/specs/Manual Tests/Partial file opening.md

    - The content of the selected file is displayed.

 **Note: If the open area is the entire file, the opening of the file is considered a normal opening (not a partial opening).**
+**Note 2: If the file to be opened is empty, it will not be possible to validate the selection.**

 ## Menu